pdfix/pdfix_sdk_builds/pdf_action.md

 #### params:

-- `url_regex` (string) __URL Pattern__ - Specify a regular expression to identify web or email links in the content.
+- `url_regex` (string) __URL Pattern__ - Specify a ECMAScript regular expression to identify web or email links in the content.
 The matched text will be used as the link target unless overridden by the URL Address or modified by adding the URL Prefix

   - __^(((http(s)?|ftp):\/\/)|(mailto:)|www.)[^\s\/$.?#].[^\s]*__
   - __^[a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,}__